 You need to place your template id's in the following format.

-That's an opening bracket, the lowercase letters 'id', a colon, and the id of the template.
+That's an opening bracket, the lowercase letters 'id', a colon, the id of the template and a closing bracket.
 Do not deviate from this format or you risk your orders not being created in Templett.
-Do no put any spaces either.
+Do not put any spaces either.

 If you are selling multiple templates in one product or listing then use the same format but separate the template id's with a comma.
-Do not put any spaces between the id's.
+Do not put any spaces between the id's (after the commas).

 If you follow the format above for the template id's, an order will be placed every time you sell an item and your customers will get access to the templates.
 This process applies to Etsy, Shopify, and Woocommerce, exactly the same.
 There is no limit to the number of templates you can offer in one product.

-IMPORTANT: Be sure to enter the template id in correctly otherwise your customer will not get the template and instead, we'll add an error template to their account.
+IMPORTANT: Be sure to enter the template id correctly, otherwise your customer will not get the template, and instead, we'll add an error template to their account.
+Which will result in the customer contacting you to add the template to their account manually and deleting the error template.